-Strategic Architecture is a high level enterprise architecture view of a Strategic ICT opportunity that aligns with the organisation's strategic vision and can be understood by senior ICT and business leaders.
-By undertaking strategic architecture in this way the Enterprise Architect becomes vitally important for the whole organisation and not just the ICT division.
+Strategic Architecture is a high level enterprise architecture view of a strategic digital opportunity that aligns with the organisation's strategic vision and can lead to transformation to achieve better business outcomes.
+By undertaking strategic architecture the Enterprise Architect becomes vitally important for the whole organisation.
 In this video, Nigel Schmalkuche, Managing Director of Strategic Architects explains how to develop strategic architecture.

-Strategic Architecture is critical for every organisation as it brings together a high level view of an ICT opportunity that can be clearly understood by business and ICT.
-Strategic Architecture fits within the discipline of Enterprise Architecture and effectively aligns Business and ICT by examining what capabilities are required so they can be on the one page strategically.
+Strategic Architecture is critical for every organisation as it brings together a high level blueprint of a digital business opportunity that can be clearly understood by business and technical executives, and employees.
+Strategic Architecture fits within the discipline of Enterprise Architecture and effectively enables the production of a strategy that can be realised to uplift the right mix of capabilities in the organisation.
+Capabilities can include people, process, information and technology that provide the ability of the organisation to respond to the opportunity.

-In a traditional view of Enterprise Architecture there are Business, Information, Applications and Technology Architecture domains and you can include Security, Risk and Integration across these architecture domains.
+Enterprise Architecture includes the domains of Business, Information, Applications and Technology Architecture.
+Security (Cyber and Information), Risk and Integration impact each of these architecture domains.
 Strategic Architecture sits above these domains and it is vital that the Strategic Architecture is completed first before other architecture domains and referenced to guide all future work.

 In the digital age there are many influences that the Enterprise Architect can provide strategic leadership on including the Internet of Things, Big Data, Cloud and the Digital Workplace that includes Mobility, Collaboration, Unified Communications, Desktop as a Service, Augmented and Virtual Reality, Robotics and Artificial Intelligence.
 It is the responsibility of the Enterprise Architect to stay abreast of the latest emerging trends and present a strategic architecture view on how these opportunities can benefit the organisation strategically.